 If you need to borrow more than 80% of the amount your property is valued at by ANZ, you may need to pay Lenders Mortgage Insurance (LMI).
 Banks often call this percentage the 'LVR', which stands for 'Loan to Value Ratio'.

 LMI protects lenders against a loss if a borrower can no longer afford their loan repayments.
 This one-off fee is based on the loan amount and Loan to Value Ratio (LVR).
 If the property has to be sold, LMI can cover the lender if the sale price of the property does not cover the outstanding loan balance plus claimable costsdisclaimer.

-As mentioned before, you'll generally need to pay LMI if your LVR is less than 80%.
+As mentioned before, you'll generally need to pay LMI if your LVR is greater than 80%.
 But for some property types, LMI might be required if LVR is less than 80%.
 The fee will vary based on several factors including your loan amount and the size of your deposit.